 A: See answer to Q3.
 The course choices for the stipends are aligned with PDG priorities in the areas of trauma- informed care, infants and toddlers, dual language learners, emergent and early literacy, and serving children with special needs.

-Sponsorship by the State of Florida, Office of Early Learning.
+Sponsorship by the State of Florida, Division of Early Learning.